efabless/openlane2/docs/source/getting_started/newcomers/index.md

 DRC (Design Rule Checking) Flow
 ```

-If `DRC` errors are found OpenLane will generate an error reporting the total
+If DRC violations are found; OpenLane will generate an error reporting the total
-count of violations found by each `Step`.
+count of violations found by each Step.

-To view `DRC` errors graphically, you may open the layout as follows:
+To view DRC errors graphically, you may open the layout as follows:

 ```console
 [nix-shell:~/openlane2]$ openlane --last-run --flow openinklayout ~/my_designs/spm/config.json
 ```

-Then in the menu bar select Tools -> Marker Browser.
+Then in the menu bar select Tools ► Marker Browser.
 A new window should open.

 ```{figure} ./klayout-markerbrowser-menu.png
 :align: center